 Permitted Work and Universal Credit

 In a few areas of the country some people may have to claim Universal credit (UC) rather than ESA.

-Eventually everyone will be passported onto means-tested Universal Credit and nobody will have an option to stay on ESA.
+Eventually everyone on means tested ESA will be moved over to Universal Credit and nobody will have an option to stay on ESA.
 There will be transitional protection regulations to make sure that existing claimants are not worse off moving from ESA to Universal Credit.